lukiwieser/aave-liquidation-risk/README.md

   * For general data exploration
   * Source: Defipulse API

+The analysis covers data from December 1, 2020, to June 28, 2021.

 ### Data Analysis

 #### Contract Events

-First, let's take a look at the activities happening on Aave.
+First, let's take a look at the activities (contract events) happening on Aave.

+For this, we take the transactions on the Ethereum blockchain involving the Aave smart contract.
-The methods that each transaction invokes on the Aave smart contract are encoded.
-This can be seen by the field `input` below:
+The specific method that each transaction triggers are encoded, as can be seen by the field `input` below:

 ![transaction-data.png](docs/transaction-data.png)